 There is no grace period for lateness and penalties begin to apply immediately following the deadline.
-All coursework is due at 23:59:59 and submitting later than this without an extension, even by seconds, will incur a penalty.
-E.g. work submitted at 00:00:01 will be marked as one day late, work submitted at 00:00:01 the following day will be marked as two days late, and so on.
+All coursework is due by 23:59 and submitting later than this without an extension, even by seconds, will incur a penalty.
 We strongly recommend that you start the online submission process well in advance of the deadline.

 Failure to submit an item of assessed work will result in a mark of zero.
 This can have very serious consequences for your progression into the next year of your degree, and in your honours years, can impact your overall degree classification or result in you receiving no degree at all.
 It is therefore always in your interest to submit work, even if very late.

-If you are being affected by circumstances beyond your control and this is impacting your ability to complete coursework, please let your Student Support Officer or Personal Tutor know.
+If you are being affected by circumstances beyond your control and this is impacting your ability to complete coursework, please let your Student Adviser or Personal Tutor know.

 For information on how to apply for an extension please read the extensions information on this page.